2020–21 Italian Women's Volleyball League

-The 2020–21 Serie A1 is the 76th season of the highest professional Italian Women's Volleyball League.
-The season takes place from September to April and is contested by thirteen teams.
+The 2020–21 Serie A1 was the 76th season of the highest professional Italian Women's Volleyball League.
+The season took place from September to April and was contested by thirteen teams.

 Format

 The regular season consists of 26 rounds, where the thirteen participating teams play each other twice (once home and once away).
 At the completion of the regular season, the twelve best teams advance to the playoffs and the team finishing in 13th is relegated to Serie A2.